pantheon-systems/documentation/source/_docs/change-management.md

 Enterprise Organizations can assume ownership of a site by [contacting support](/docs/getting-support); however, Partner Organizations cannot own sites directly.

-For Free sites, within the Team modal, the current site owner can click **Make Owner** next to the site team member who should receive ownership of the site.
+For Sandbox sites, within the Team modal, the current site owner can click **Make Owner** next to the site team member who should receive ownership of the site.

 ## Manage a Site's Team